aneilmac/lean4TheWin/src/eval.md

 0
 ~~~

-In many cases this is fine.
-There are plenty of problems out there that don't
+This is a unique feature of `Nat`, and not always desirable.
+What if we need to
-require negative numbers.
-But what if we need negative numbers?
+work with negative numbers?

 ### Int

-When we give Lean a negative number as an expression, what type will it think
+Let's see what happens when we give Lean a negative number as an expression.
-that expression has?
+What type will it have?

 ~~~admonish info  title=""
 ```lean